synectiks-code/quickstart-iot-device-connectivity/README.md

 Errors displayed in the widgets of the QuickSight Dashboard typically results form one of the following causes:
 1. Access to the S3 Bucket created by the CDK script **solution:** Follow the AWS QuickSightt instruction to provide access to the bucket.
 The Bucket name
-2. No Data yest available in the datalake (data either not yet crawled or not yet received)
+2. No Data is available yet in the datalake (data either not yet crawled or not yet received)

 ### My quicksight deployment script fails with error
-### My code pipeline action fails with error
+### My code pipeline action fails with error about concurent build allowed
+Some AWS accounnts are by default configure to only allow 1 concurent build using Code Pipeline.
+A workaround to this issue is to retry the pipeline stage. this will rety onnly the failed build.
+A long term solution consists in requesting a Code Build Service limite increase by contactinng AWS Support.

 ### My Sitewise script fails with ResourceAlreadyExistsException
 ```